-Caroline Jackson-Houlston, a committee member of the Oxfordshire Fungus Survey will lead this Introductory Fungus Identification Course.
+We hope that Caroline Jackson-Houlston, a committee member of the Oxfordshire Fungus Survey will again lead her Introductory Fungus Identification Course.
 The topics she hopes to cover will be: parts of a fungus and simple terminology, different types of fungus, macro identification features, spore prints, use of a book to aid identification, some features of fungal ecology.

 Contact us for information about this year’s courses.

 We are always interested to hear suggestions for future courses so email us if you have a wish list.

 We are now offering bespoke courses of two kinds.
 The first type is tailored to the particular habitat and also to the participants.
 The second type is one of our standard continuation courses but to a private group.
 If you have a plant ID need which you think we might be able to help with do get in touch by contacting us or phoning 01865 863660.

 - Cyperaceae (Sedges) (four times)

 - Chalk Grassland

 - Ferns (four times)